jonathanhefner/garden_variety/README.md

 * No jbuilder templates.
 Only HTML templates are generated.
 * `rails generate pundit:policy` is invoked for the specified model.

+Additionally, if you are using the [talent_scout](https://rubygems.org/gems/talent_scout) gem, the scaffold generator will invoke `rails generate talent_scout:search` for the specified model.
+This behavior can be disabled with the `--skip-talent-scout` option.
+For more information about integrating with *talent_scout*, see the [Searching with talent_scout](#searching-with-talent_scout) section below.

 ## Flash messages